OpenNews/srccon-2022/scholarships.md

 We want to make sure that SRCCON events include the diversity of the communities we serve—geographically, demographically, experientially, and more.
 In the past, we've offered this scholarship because we know that travel costs can be a hardship, and offered this scholarship as a way to help mitigate that.
 We've adapted the scholarship this year in response to the acute financial situation facing many journalists during the pandemic.

-## How do you decide who will receive a stipends?
+## How do you decide who will receive stipends?

 OpenNews staff reviews all applications.
 We prioritize applications from members of communities underrepresented in journalism and technology, such as journalists of color, and journalists from smaller and non-coastal newsrooms.